1902 Austria v Hungary football match

 The 1902 Austria v Hungary football match was a football match held on 12 October 1902 between Austria and Hungary.
 The match was played at the ground of Wiener AC, a stone's throw from the modern Ernst-Happel-Stadion, and it ended in a 5–0 win for the hosts.

 Historical context

-This match marked the official debut of the Austrian and Hungarian national football teams and was also the first official international football game in continental Europe.
-Furthermore, it was the second official international match played outside the British Isles after a game between Argentina and Uruguay in July 1902.
+This match marked the official debut of the Austrian and Hungarian national football teams and it was also the first international match involving two non-British European teams.
+It was the first official international football game in continental Europe, and only the second official international match played outside the British Isles after a game between Argentina and Uruguay in July 1902.

+Although the teams were representing Vienna and Budapest, the capitals of their respective country, both sides consider this their official international debut.

 Summary

 Josef Taurer was the author of the very first goal in non-British international football when he put the Austrians ahead in the 5th minute.
 Five minutes later Johann "Jan" Studnicka doubled the lead and Gustav Huber added a third before the break.
 The second half was also dominated by Austria, which scored two more goals to seal a 5–0 win, both netted by Studnicka who thus completed his hat-trick.